seosaw/seosaw.github.io/data.md

 ## The SEOSAW dataset

 The SEOSAW dataset is available for research purposes following agreement from all data contributors.
-Please contact [Casey Ryan](mailto:casey.ryan@ed.ac.uk) if you would like to use or contribute to the SEOSAW dataset.
+Please use the [contact form]({{ site.baseurl }}/contact.html) if you would like to use or contribute to the SEOSAW dataset.

-There is a [dataset manual]({{ site.baseurl }}/resources/dataset_manual.pdf) available which covers the contents of the dataset and how it is generated from raw data.

 SEOSAW maintains a strict data sharing agreement and code of conduct for SEOSAW members who wish to use SEOSAW data or contribute to the SEOSAW database.
 Please see the full [Code of Conduct]({{ site.baseurl }}/resources/SEOSAW_CoC_V2.1_200504.pdf) and the accompanying [plain language summary]({{ site.baseurl }}/resources/seosaw_coc_plain_summary_v2.1_200504.txt).

-Plots with multiple censuses will eventually be provided to [ForestPlots.net](https://www.forestplots.net/) for those members of the partnership who wish to make their data, or just the metadata, public.
-As part of the SEOSAW project, the [ForestPlots.net](https://www.forestplots.net/) database is being adapted to allow it to handle data from savannas and woodlands more easily.
+Plots with multiple censuses will eventually be provided to [ForestPlots.net](https://www.forestplots.net/) for those members of the partnership who wish to make public their data, or just the metadata.
+As part of the SEOSAW project, the ForestPlots.net database is being adapted to allow it to handle data from savannas and woodlands more easily.
+There is a [dataset manual]({{ site.baseurl }}/resources/dataset_manual.pdf) available which covers the contents of the SEOSAW dataset and how it is generated from raw data.

-If you are interested in being involved in data synthesis activities and have data you would like to contribute, please contact [Casey Ryan](mailto:casey.ryan@ed.ac.uk).

 <div id="leaf-map"></div>